ccarpenterg/ccarpenterg.github.com/_posts/2013-02-20-us-census-visualization-with-d3js.markdown

     ogrinfo -al gz_2010_us_050_00_20m.shp /
     -sql 'SELECT * FROM gz_2010_us_050_00_20m where STATE="21"'

-Since we now know what we want and how to get it we're ready to generate our GeoJSON file using ogr2ogr:
+Since we now know what we want and how to get it we're ready to generate our GeoJSON file using [ogr2ogr][7]:

     ogr2ogr -f geoJSON KY-counties.json -where 'STATE="21"' gz_2010_us_050_00_20m.shp

 ###Visualization

 Well now we have to visualize the data on the map so I've chosen the Choropleth map visualization to represent the population for each county.
-When it comes to styles D3.js is very straightforward.
+When it comes to styles D3.js is quite straightforward.
 First define the classes styles:

 {% highlight css %}
 .tier-1 { fill:rgb(229, 245, 224); }